Frequently Asked Questions

 When you join a Growth Group, you're promising to attend and be prepared each week.
 It's this commitment that makes Growth Groups work.
 We realize it's a big commitment, but it only lasts for 9 - 11 weeks.
 At the end of each quarter, you have the choice of recommitting for another quarter, trying a new group, or taking a break from Growth Groups altogether.

 Growth Groups are for adults only.
 (Exceptions can be made for nursing newborns, up to six months.)
 We leave it up to each family to work out their own child care.
 Sometimes it works best for families to share a sitter or to swap child care with another family whose Growth Group meets on a different evening.
 We have child care available at the Vista campus on Thursday nights (6:30-9:30 PM).
-The cost is $14 for the first child, $14 for the second, with a $32 maximum charge per family.
+The cost is $15 per child, with a $35 maximum charge per family.

 Child care is also available for the Tuesday morning Arise groups that meet at the Vista campus, at the Wednesday & Thursday morning REAL Women groups that meet at the Carlsbad campus, and at the Thursday morning Women's Study groups that meet at the San Marcos/Escondido campus.